-For this TMDL, MDEQ is presenting preliminary target ranges for TN and TP.
-The limited data available are greater than these ranges for TN and TP.
+For this TMDL, MDEQ is presenting preliminary target ranges for TN and TP even though the limited data available only indicate issues with TN.
 An annual concentration range of 0.6 to 0.7 mg/l is an applicable target for TN and 0.06 to 0.10 mg/l for TP for water bodies located in Ecoregion 65.
 However, MDEQ is presenting these ranges as preliminary target values for TMDL development which is subject to revision after the development of nutrient criteria, when the work of the NTF is complete.